We’re Back! But Things Are A Little Different…

-1. At appointment booking, or at appointment reminder email via a screening form or the BC Symptom Self-Assessment Tool
+1. Pre-screening at appointment reminder email via a screening form or the BC Symptom Self-Assessment Tool

-2. During a phone call up to 24 hours prior to the appointment
+2. During a phone call, if needed for clarity on the pre-screening or with patients new to the therapist or clinic, up to 24 hours prior to the appointment

 Practitioners will document that the screening was done.
 Practitioners will refuse to treat if their patient refuses to participate in any of the 3 screening processes.

 For the safety of all practitioners and patients the patient must answer these questions to the best of their ability.
 This screening is subject to change as we learn more about coronavirus and will be updated as such.
 This screening is based on the BC Symptom Self-Assessment Tool, which practitioners may direct patients to using instead of the clinic online screening form if they choose.
 Therapists will ensure the following information is obtained and shared in the initial pre-screening:

 - The patient is not suffering from any symptoms that could be related to having a common cold, flu, or be related to COVID-19.
 Anyone with cold, flu or COVID-like symptoms will be directed to call 811 and follow their direction.
 The appointment will be cancelled.

 - Whether or not the patient is known to be at a higher risk of complication from COVID.
 The therapist will ensure that patient is aware of the higher risk and ensure they are comfortable attending the appointment.